 - Find a pediatric dentist: If, after all of this effort, the visit still didn’t go as planned, consider bringing your child to a dentist that specializes in children.
 While a family dentist you already know may feel like the most comfortable option, pediatric dentistry provides the best child-friendly care possible.

-If you’re on the lookout for the perfect pediatric dentist for your child, look no further than Fox Kids Dentistry.
+If you’re on the lookout for the perfect pediatric dentist in Portland for your child, look no further than Fox Kids Dentistry.
 We offer experienced pediatric dentistry as well as pediatric orthodontics.
 No referrals are needed — simply schedule a consultation online or give us a call at (503) 223 -5039 and we’d love to learn more about your child and their needs!